thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 See the [Parameters](#parameters) section for details about the keywords used in this example.

 You may not see each of these parameters in your own TML files, depending on whether each variable is explicitly defined.
 For example, if you did not define any conditional formatting, the `conditional_formatting` variable does not appear.
 You can add that variable in the TML file to specify conditional formatting.

-{% include note.html content="If you edit the joins in the Answer TML file, you are only editing the joins for that specific Answer.
-You are not editing the joins at the table level.
-To modify table-level joins, you must edit the source table's TML file.
-Modifying table-level joins is in Beta; contact ThoughtSpot Support to enable it." %}

 <pre>
 <a href="#guid">guid</a>: &lt;<em>answer_guid</em>&gt;